alvinylt/essays/README.md

 This repository includes my undergraduate essays and theses for the Bachelor of Advanced Computing R&D (Honours) degree.

+## COMP2560 Studies in Advanced Computing R&D

+A [project](SELinux/main.pdf) to automate the verification of role-based access control (RBAC) policies in Security-Enhanced Linux (SELinux).
+We offer a framework to formalise the access control design into formal logic using satisfiability modulo theories (SMT), followed by a parser and translator implementation with Rust and C.

+Co-authors: Divyam Pahuja, Klim Tsoutsman
+Supervisor: AsPr Alwen Tiu

 ## COMP2620 Logic

 [_Resolving the Material Paradox of Implication from the Principle